-Turning towards its digital transformation, spurred on by movement restrictions Majid Al Futtaim Retail accelerated its digital offering, bringing a slew of new platforms online including Carrefour's Marketplace and Click & Collect.
-As well as strengthening last mile delivery capabilities with new fulfilment centres and darkstores across the region, the Retail business activated a number of existing stores to fulfil the surge in online sales - which had increased by 188%, contributing 3% of Carrefour's total revenue.
+Continued movement restrictions further accelerated Majid Al Futtaim Retail's digital offering, including the introduction of the region's first Al powered Carrefour City+, and the continued enhancement of its omnichannel offering, such as Carrefour's Marketplace and Click & Collect.

+As well as strengthening last mile delivery capabilities with new fulfilment centres and dark stores across the region, the Retail business activated a number of existing stores to fulfil the growth in online sales, which now represents 5% of Carrefour's total revenue.

-Majid Al Futtaim Ventures continued its expansion across the region through its diversified portfolio of businesses.
-In KSA, VOX Cinemas further strengthened its market share, opening 42 new screens and bringing the total number opened in the Kingdom to 124.
+Majid Al Futtaim LEC continued its expansion across the region through its diversified portfolio of businesses.
+VOX Cinemas further strengthened its market share, opening 61 new screens in 2021, including its first hybrid cinema and family entertainment centre in the UAE.
+In August, VOX Cinemas launched CTRL, the Middle East's first interactive movie experience in the UAE and KSA.